 Financial Risk Management (ECFS868)

-- Use, interpret and critique quantitative methods to investigate market, credit and operational risks.
+- Use, interpret and critique quantitative methods for risk assessment.

 - A Risk Management Framework